microsoft/typespec/docs/tutorial.md

 Cadl also has an official OpenAPI emitter called `@cadl-lang/openapi3` that consumes the REST API bindings and emits standard OpenAPI descriptions.
 This can then be fed in to any OpenAPI code generation pipeline.

 The following examples assume you have imported both `@cadl-lang/openapi3` and `@cadl-lang/rest` somewhere in your Cadl program (though importing them in `main.cadl` is the standard convention).
+For detailed library reference, please see rest library's [Readme.md](https://github.com/microsoft/cadl/blob/main/packages/rest/README.md).

 #### Service definition and metadata